-Signing your will is not rocket science.
-But you do have to get it right.
+Signing your Will is not rocket science.
+But you do have to get it correct.

-So that everyone can be sure they are relying on the right document, simple rules have evolved for witnessing your intention.
+So that everyone can be sure they are relying on the last version, simple rules have evolved for witnessing your intention.
 They are not proof against fraud.
 They do not totally prevent misunderstandings.
-But they do help everyone to be happy that regardless of whatever you write in your will, at least they are looking at the right document.
+But they do help make sure everyone is happy that your Will contains your last wishes.

 Use your normal signature

 Even if you are no longer able to sign as you did do in earlier years (perhaps because your hand is less steady than it used to be), your witnesses will be able to confirm that the signature you provided was really written by you.

 There should be no words after the signing and witnessing.
 You do not need to initial each page, or sign on a front cover.